 On October 17, 1941 Imperial Japanese Army (IJA) General Hideki Tojo became Prime Minister of Japan who was an outspoken proponents for preventive war including an attack against the United States.
 On November 5, 1941 the Emperor approved the operational plan for the Pacific War including the attack against Pearl Harbor.
 For the remainder of the month met with military leaders.

 On December 8, 1941 Japan began the Pacific War striking Hong Kong, Malaya and the Philippines and over the International Date Line on December 7, 1941 Navy carrier aircraft attack Pearl Harbor and Oahu.
 For the first six months of the Pacific War, Japan had only victories.
 During this period, the Emperor took an active interest in the progress of the war and personally intervened in military operations including suggesting increased troop strength to attack the Bataan Peninsula and suggested an operation against Chungking.

 On June 24, 1943 at Yokosuka embarked aboard Battleship Musashi for an inspection and was photographed with Navy officers.
 As the tide of war turned against Japan, he continued to participate in the planning of military operations and allocation of resources.
 He suggested the Japanese Army Air Force (JAAF) join the offensive against Guadalcanal and criticized the Navy withdrawing from the Solomon Islands and demanded new offensive actions that all resulted in Japanese defeats.
 Meanwhile, domestic shortages became acute.
-After the Japanese defeat on Saipan, Prime Minister Tojo and his cabinet and forced him to resign on July 18, 1944.
+After the Japanese defeat on Saipan, Hirohito lost confidence in Prime Minister Tojo and his cabinet and forced him to resign on July 18, 1944.
 The next day, the Emperor approved the appointment of Prime Minister Kuniaki Koiso.